vhfmag/site/src/content/bookmarks/the-good-the-true-and-the-undefined.md

 ---
-title: ' The Good, the True and the Undefined'
+title: 'The Good, the True and the Undefined'
 link: 'https://everythingstudies.com/2017/05/29/the-good-the-true-and-the-undefined/'
 date: '2018-11-02'
 authors: